sophiacarlone/carlone-capstone/src/Jan24/Logs.md

 The problem right now is that we are waiting for universal rails for COLO, which also means that we are waiting to know who to send purchase orders too since the original person moved jobs and the next person quit.
 Maciel is looking into that for us

 Scar — 01/31/2024 11:05 AM
-Some ideas for the ping bot are to have it slow down over night so that it does not spam everyone when they wake up in the morning (even though it doesnt ping anyone)
+Some ideas for the ping bot are to have it slow down over night so that it does not spam everyone when they wake up in the morning (even though it doesn't ping anyone)

 Scar — 01/31/2024 7:18 PM
 We got new racks donated by OIT.
 We also got universal rails set up on mirror

 Scar — 01/31/2024 8:53 PM
+<b>(ideas for the written capstone)</b>
 Talk about the challenges that happened with the university Talk about the re-establishing of COSI culture and the lack of knowledge that passed down because of covid